baseman/base-docker-node/README.md

 Initial problems I ran into before creating this guide:

  - The Docker documentation for this doesn't make much sense, is for a *very* old version of Docker, and uses CentOS.
- - The Docker daemon only works on linux and not OS X or windows - I setup Vagrant for this
+ - The Docker daemon only works on linux and not OS X or Windows - I setup Vagrant for this

 # Getting Started
 You will need…